yasassri/WSO2-SmokeTester-1/README.md

 # WSO2ESB-SmokeTester

-A client to smoke test ESB
+A Jmeter Script base testing client.
+This tool is a Jmeter test wrapper and it will run multiple Jmeter files and generate reports out from them.

 # System Requirements

 - Need Java 1.7 or above.
-- Need Jmeter Installs in your system
+- Need Jmeter installed in your system

+# How to Add Test Scripts

+Please Refer the wiki section for instructions on adding new Jmeter based tests.

 # How to Run

 - Clone the Client
 - Open test.sh and set JMETER_HOME parameter. e.g: /home/yasassri/soft/Jmeter/apache-jmeter-3.0
-- Exeucute the Script sh test.sh
+- Execute the Script. e.g: sh test.sh